 The best smart plugs offer an array of extras - such as digital assistant integration, energy monitoring, timers and more - but even the most basic ones make your old tech connected and remotely controllable.

 The premise is pretty simple - like those timers your mum uses when she goes on holiday, smart plugs simply slot directly into your mains and you then plug your kit into the socket they have built in.
-Sure, it makes your plug sockets look a little bulky but that's a small price to pay for all of the extra control options.
+Sure, right now it makes your plug sockets look a little bulky but that's a small price to pay for all of the extra control options.

 Smart plugs: Considerations before buying